apache/nuttx/configs/ea3131/README.txt

   nsh:
     Configures the NuttShell (nsh) located at examples/nsh.
 The Configuration enables only the serial NSH interface.

-  ostest:
-    This configuration directory, performs a simple OS test using examples/ostest.
-By default, this project assumes that you are using the DFU bootloader.

   pgnsh:
     This is the same configuration as nsh, but with On-Demand